girikuncoro/page-rank/README.md

 	* Emits < destNodeID-blockID, outgoingPageRank> for every outgoing edge
 * SimpleReducer.java
 	* Updates the PageRank value for a node based on the PageRank values of its immediate neighbors, using the formula `(1-d)/N + d * sum (<PRt(u)/degree(u)>)` where d = 0.85 and N = 685230
-	* Emits < nodeID-blockID, node entry with updated PageRank and reconstructed adjancency list >
+	* Emits < nodeID-blockID, updated PageRank and reconstructed adjancency list >
 	* Adds the residual for this node |(PR<sup>t</sup>(u) - PR<sup>t+1</sup>(u))| / PR<sup>t+1</sup>(u) to a residual counter

 ==The average residual errors in each MapReduce pass are as the following:==

-## 4. Jacobi Blocked Computation of PageRank
+## 5. Jacobi Blocked Computation of PageRank

 `src/proj2/main/blocked` package: